 Some useful links

 There are lots of web-based tools to help raise awareness of alcohol and self-help support to stop or cut-down.
-You can find a huge amount of useful tools and information such as an online unit calculator and more at MyDrinkaware, this is a specialist charity for raising awareness of alcohol misuse.
+Don’t Bottle It Up has some facts and an online test you can take to find out more about what you are drinking.
+You can also find useful tools and information such as an online unit calculator and more at MyDrinkaware, this is a specialist charity for raising awareness of alcohol misuse.

 The government advises that people should not regularly drink more than the lower risk guidelines of 2-3 units of alcohol for both men and women (equivalent to a pint of 4% beer or 175 ml glass of wine).